urmzd/guess-the-image/README.md

 - Upload pictures using the opened File browser
 - Add hints (if text detected) to help individuals guess the language (or press next)
 - Press complete to trigger upload of meta-data and to retrieve ids
-- View image by adding substituing id into the following url; https://shopify.urmzd.com/:id
+- View image by subbing id into the following url -> https://shopify.urmzd.com/:id

 ## How To Test: